codefresh-io/docs.codefresh.io/_docs/integrations/jenkins-integration.md

 #### Running commands in created containers

-Several times you want to run commands inside a docker image.
+Sometimes you want to run commands inside a Docker image.
 Either to have access to specialized tools or to run tests.

 `docker command`
 ```